Propagate distributed tracing spans and report low-level spans to a OTLP-compatible server.

 Propagation

-The OpenTelemetry plugin propagates the following headers:
+The OpenTelemetry plugin supports propagation of the following header formats:

 w3c

-: W3C trace contextb3
+: W3C trace context -

 andb3-single